dhammacakka/americanmonk/content/posts/what-is-killing.md

 * **Living Being:** Yes (The attacker).
 * **Perception:** You know they are alive.
-* **Mind bent on killing:** **This is the trap.** If, in the heat of the moment, your mind says "I must kill him to stop him," or you strike with a lethal intent—even for a split second—this factor is fulfilled.
+* **Mind bent on killing:** If, in the heat of the moment, your mind says "I must kill him to stop him," or you strike with a lethal intent—even for a split second—this factor is fulfilled.
 * **Effort:** You strike back.
 * **Death:** Yes.